-20gai Stadies Codises

-Course Title Grade Length Credit
+Course Title Grade Term Credit

-Introduction to Law All Sem 0.5
+Introduction to Law All Fall 0.5

-Business Law All Sem 0.5
+Business Law All Spring 0.5

-Criminal Law All Sem 0.5
+Lawyers in Training: Mock Trial, Criminal & Constitutional Law All Year 1

-Mock Trial All Sem 0.5

 Introduction to Law ${\mathcal H}$

 This class will help familiarize students with legal vocabulary.
 They will be introduced to the court system, as well as the primary subjects of substantive law.
 This course will cover many of the topics covered by first-year law students, such as: origins of law court systems, criminal law, torts, contracts, and property.
 Some constitutional law will be included.
 Students will discuss the ethical implications of laws and their applications.
 Additionally, students will be challenged to consider these topics from a Biblical Worldview.